artyom-256/arduino-led-strip/README.md

 * VOL+/VOL- - Adjust briteness.
 * UP/DOWN - Adjust animation speed.
 * FAST FORWARD/BACK - Select animation variant (color).
-* ST/REPT - Toggle random animation mode (change every 1 minute).
+* ST/REPT - Toggle random animation mode (every minute).
+When pressing the button a double blink indicates that the switch mode is turned on and a single blink - turned off.
 * 0-9 - Select animation scenario.

+Activation and deactivation by timeout is adjusted using ACTIVITY_PERIOD and TOTAL_PERIOD variables.
+By default the LED strip is active 6 hours after startup and then switches off for 18 more hours.

 ### Equipment
 * Arduino Nano Atmega328P - x1